 The posts frequently hit the top spots on Hacker News and drove him tons of referral traffic.

-ConversionXL generates enough leads to pay the salaries of a staff of 10.
+ConversionXL generates enough leads to paying the salaries of a staff of 10.
 Plus, Peep enjoys financial freedom doing only what he loves doing.

 Steve Brodsky, List Builder’s Academy